IamSadaulich/IamSadaulich/README.md

-- 👋 Hi, I’m @Sadaulich
+- 👋 Hi, I’m @IamSadaulich
 - 👀 I’m interested in java programming, sport, meditation, yoga, and doing money
 - 🌱 I’m currently learning java backend developing, English and myself
 - 💞️ I’m looking to collaborate on people who want to reach their goals, who love coding, who want to make a friend